-Days per week 4 to 5 Equipment needed: As the exercise becomes easier to perform, gradually increase the resistance by adding an ankle weight.
-Begin with a 5 lb. weight and gradually progress to a greater level of resistance, up to a 10 lb. weight.
+Equipment needed: As the exercise becomes easier to perform, gradually increase the resistance by adding an ankle weight.
+Begin with a 5-pound weight and gradually progress to a greater level of resistance, up to a 10-pound weight.

 - Lie on your side with your injured leg on top and the bottom leg bent to provide support. - Straighten your top leg and slowly raise it to 45°, keeping your knee straight, but not locked. - Hold this position for 5 seconds. - Slowly lower your leg and relax it for 2 seconds.
 Repeat.